 Why organisational design matters for SEO

-Effective SEO organisations solve the coordination problem: ensuring SEO considerations are present in decisions that affect organic visibility, without creating bottlenecks or becoming a "department of no."
+Effective SEO organisations solve the coordination problem: ensuring SEO considerations are present in decisions that affect organic visibility, without creating bottlenecks or being perceived as obstructive.

 The right structure depends on company size, technical complexity, content volume, and how SEO-dependent the business model is.